 Maori authorities can make various types of distributions.

-Fill in Question 11 if you received any taxable Maori authority distributions.
+Fill in Question 15 if you received any taxable Maori authority distributions between 1 April 2018 and 31 March 2019.
 The Maori authority that paid you the distribution will send you a Maori authority distribution statement.

 What to show in your return

 Your Maori authority distribution statement shows the amount of:

 the distribution made to you, including the taxable portion and the non-taxable portion

 These amounts, not including any non-taxable distribution, will need to be transferred to the relevant boxes at Question 15.

 A Maori authority makes a pre-tax profit of $10,000.
 It pays tax on this profit of $1,750 (Maori authority tax rate of 17.5%) and distributes the entire profit to its 10 members.
 Each member will receive $825 as a cash distribution and $175 of Maori authority credits.